LunarG/VulkanSamples/layers/README.md

 11) Implement xglGetExtension() if you want to advertise a layer extension (only available after the layer is activated);
 12) Layer naming convention is camel case same name as in library: libXGLLayer<name>.so
+13) For multiple layers in one library should implement a separate GetProcAddr for each layer and export them to dynamic loader;  function name is <layerName>GetProcAddr().
+    Main xglGetProcAddr() should also be implemented.

 ## Status